nitedani/vite-plugin-angular/README.md

 TODO:
 - provide documentation of the features
-- handling of environment files
 - make sure it works with angular libraries
+- typechecking in development(currently only build is typechecked)
+- handling of environment files(do we need them?)

 Usage: